nanusunita/Rockbuster-Stealth-SQL/README.md

 The data for this project is provided by Career Foundry in the project brief, and the data was analyzed using a relational database management system and PostgreSQL.
 The data set includes information about Rockbustor's film inventory, customers, and payments, staff, store locations, movies in stock, actors, movie languages, and rentals.

 ### Visualizations
 All visualizations for the project were created in Tableau Public.
-The link for the Visual can be found here: [Ruckbuster Sales]
+The link for the Visual can be found here: [https://public.tableau.com/app/profile/sunita.lamichhane/viz/RuckbusterSales/RockbusterSales]